tomtomcrypto/stlos/README.md

 Returns the current maximum TLOS withdraw (unlocked tokens) for a depositor

 `depositsOf(address depositor): []`
-Returns the deposits of a depositor
+Returns the deposits `{uint256 amount, uint256 until }` of a depositor

 `deposit(address depositor): uint256 `
 Deposits TLOS for depositor.